lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 # Conclusion

 Congratulations on using a CNN model to detect vehicles!
 You have now seen that the process can be done quite quickly.
-The classes and helper functions that we added here are aimed at making it easy to add more models to our application by following the same pattern.
+The classes and helper functions that we added here are aimed at making it easy to add more models to the application by following the same pattern.
 We also saw a pipeline in use for the application workflow to help organize processing steps.
 We will see it again in Step 3, when adding a model that infers vehicle attributes.

 # Navigation